 May Estelle Cook was born in 1865 in Chicago and moved to Oak Park in 1870.
 Her father, Edward Cook, was a member of the Masons, eventually serving as Grand Master of the State of Illinois.
 As a child, May Estelle Cook expanded her social circle through playing with other early Oak Parkers and attending the First Congregational Church in Oak Park.

-As an adult, Cook became famous in Oak Park for being one of the first women in the village to attend college.
-Cook graduated from Wellsey College in 1888 and took additional English courses at the University of Chicago.
+As an adult, Cook was one of the first women in Oak Park to attend college.
+She graduated from Wellsey College in 1888 and took additional English courses at the University of Chicago.

-Cook also served as a secretary for the Scoville Institute Board from 1916 to 1954.
-Cook saw it as honor to serve on the board after her father's death in that same year.
-Edward Cook had been heavily involved in the development of the Scoville Institute in the 1870s, drawing floor plans for the Institute and even serving as its’ first librarian.
+Cook's father, Edward, had been heavily involved in the development of the Scoville Institute in the 1870s, drawing floor plans for the Institute and even serving as its’ first librarian.
+After Edward's death in 1916, Cook served as secretary for the Scoville Institute Board from 1916 to 1954.
 The Friends of the Oak Park Library honored Cook for her outstanding service in 1955.

 Cook was also active in local politics throughout her life and was an advocate for world peace.
 She was a member of the Oak Park Chapter of the League of Women Voters to support women’s suffrage.
 Notably, in 1927 Cook and Henry W. Austin’s wife were able to attend a meeting of the High Council of the League of Nations in Geneva, Switzerland.

-Cook devoted herself to civil services until her final days.
-She was uniquely qualified to tell the story of Oak Park's early history due to her and her family's involvement in local affairs.
+Cook is also known for her writings on Oak Park.
 She wrote an article about the many contributions and accomplishments of James W. Scoville for the 61st Anniversary issue of the Oak Leaves in 1940.
 She later wrote the book Little Old Oak Park which documents the early history of the village.
 It was published April 7, 1961.
 A day later on April 8, May Estelle Cook died.